Lund University: Education

-The university offers around 275 educational programmes and some 1400 courses.
-Several programmes and courses are offered in English, allowing foreign students to study at the university.
+The university offers around 265 educational programmes and some 1516 courses.
+Lund University offers 10 Bachelor's degree programmes and more than 130 Master's programmes in English, allowing foreign students to study at the university.
 The university offers 6 of the 10 most popular master's programs in Sweden (2021), in terms of the numbers of applications.
 Five of those programs are offered at the School of Economics and Management (LUSEM).
 The LUSEM Master's in Finance ranks 36th in the world, according to the Financial Times annual global ranking.
 The Financial Times Master's programmes in Management ranking places Lund 44th in the world.

 Research

 Lund University is well known as one of Scandinavia's largest research universities.
 It ranks among top performers in the European Union in terms of papers accepted for publication in scientific journals.
 It is also Sweden's top receiver of research grants from the EU, and places fifth among european universities in funding from Horizon Europe.
 The university is active in many internationally important research areas, such as neurology, nanotechnology, climate change and stem cell biology.